SimplGy/simplgy.github.io/README.md

 ### Creating freeze-frames from gifs

+Animated gifs take a while to load, so it's good to have a static image ready sooner.

+The code supports this but you have to generate the static image for yourself and use it as the `mainImg` property.

+The first frame of the gif is a good candidate.

-You can create `jpg`s out of the first frame of every animation for use as mainImg by running this command in the project root (OSX dependency for `sips`):
+You can create `jpg`s out of the first frame of every animation by running this command in the project root (OSX dependency on `sips`):

     sips -s format jpeg ./projects/animation/*.gif --out projects/mainImg